ElonZhuqd/Azure-Data-Platform/README.md

 3. NPI Data - National Provider Identifier / Provider data (Public API)

 4. ICD Data - ICD codes are a standardized system used by health care providers to map diagnosis code and description.
+CPT codes are Current Procedural Terminology codes.In plain language, CPT codes describe clinical procedures and diagnostic and care activities in the healthcare system.
 (API)

+5. CPT Data - ICD codes, aka International Classification of Disease codes, describe the client’s diagnosis. (flat files) In other words, they refer to the specific condition that’s being treated, such as attention-deficit disorder (ADHD), predominantly inattentive type or generalized anxiety disorder (GAD).

 Solution/Medallion Architecture
 =====================================